Convolutional Formulation of Large-Scale Quadratic Unconstrained Binary Optimization with Dense Interactions: Introduction

 However, the physical implementation of large-scale Ising solvers that can handle dense interactions is not straightforward.
 As the number of design variables, referred to as spins, increases, the number of pairwise spin interactions grows quadratically, often making hardware implementation infeasible.
 Therefore, in some implementations the interaction structure is restricted to a specific class of sparse networks \mycite{Chimera,MassivelyParallel}, which requires that QUBOs with dense interactions be transformed accordingly, incurring additional overhead.
 To implement dense interactions, high-speed physical Ising solvers often rely on a large number of digital computing devices, including FPGAs and GPUs, as in the 100,000-spin implementations \mycite{SBM,100KCIM}.
 Thus, the scalability of many Ising solvers is constrained by the computational resources required to handle dense interactions.

-The spatial photonic Ising machine (SPIM) \mycite{PierangeliPRL} is an optical Ising solver capable of efficiently handling large-scale Ising problems with dense interactions by utilizing the spatial parallelism of light propagation.
-Despite its superior scalability, the primitive version of SPIM can represent Ising problems with only rank-one coupling matrices, which limits its applicability to real-world problems.
+The spatial photonic Ising machine (SPIM) \mycite{PierangeliPRL,Gauge21,SPIMQuadrature,SPIMWavelength,SPIMSakabe,SPBM,SPIMYe2023v2,OguraCREST24,FocalDivision25,Circulant25,PhotonicSG25,Arbitrary25,Correlation21,Yao360K25} is an optical Ising solver that has superior scalability in handling large-scale Ising problems with dense interactions.
+By utilizing the spatial parallelism of light propagation, it is expected to exhibit superior efficiency to other Ising machines \mycite{FocalDivision25,Circulant25}.
+Despite these expectations, the primitive version of SPIM can represent Ising problems with only rank-one coupling matrices, which limits its applicability to real-world problems.
 Accordingly, multiplexed versions have been proposed to enhance the applicability to higher-rank interactions \mycite{SPIMQuadrature,SPIMWavelength,SPIMSakabe,SPBM,SPIMYe2023v2,OguraCREST24,FocalDivision25,Circulant25}, although multiplexing reduces the implementation efficiency.

 In this paper, we investigate the intrinsic representation power of the original SPIM without multiplexing.
 Although it is known to represent coupling matrices beyond rank-one \mycite{PierangeliPRL,Circulant25,PhotonicSG25}, we clarify its potential capabilities.
 Specifically, we introduce a new class of QUBO problems with spatially convolutional structures, termed spatial QUBO (spQUBO).
 We show that a specific subclass of spQUBO, the two-dimensional periodic spQUBO, can be efficiently implemented on the SPIM without multiplexing.
 Furthermore, we present a reduction algorithm that can transform any spQUBO into a two-dimensional periodic spQUBO while preserving the convolutional structure.